github/docs/content/developers/apps/getting-started-with-apps/about-apps.md

 * Will my integration act only as me, or will it act more like an application?
 * Do I want it to act independently of me as its own entity?
 * Will it access everything that I can access, or do I want to limit its access?
 * Is it simple or complex?
-For example, {% data variables.product.pat_generic %}s are good for simple scripts and cURLs, whereas an {% data variables.product.prodname_oauth_app %} can handle more complex scripting.
+For example, {% data variables.product.pat_generic %}s are good for simple scripts and `curl` commands, whereas an {% data variables.product.prodname_oauth_app %} can handle more complex scripting.

 ## Requesting support